bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

         return self.model(x)
 ```

-We already created our training and evaluation datasets earlier, now let's warp it in a pytorch dataloader and return it:
+We already created our training and evaluation datasets earlier, now let's wrap it in a pytorch dataloader and return it:

 ```python
 from torch.utils.data import DataLoader